 The application client joins appropriate (S,G)s in order to receive the data necessary to provide the service to the EU.
 The mechanisms by which the application client learns the appropriate (S,G)s are an implementation detail of the application, and are out of scope for this document.

+The assumption here is that AD-1 has ultimate responsibility for delivering the multicast based service on behalf of the content source(s).
+All relevant interactions between the two domains described in this document are based on this assumption.

 Note that domain 2 may be an independent network domain (e.g., Tier 1 network operator domain).
 Alternately, domain 2 could also be an Enterprise network domain operated by a single customer.
 The peering point architecture and requirements may have some unique aspects associated with the Enterprise case.

 The Use Cases describing various architectural configurations for the multicast distribution along with associated requirements is described in section 3.
 Unique aspects related to the Enterprise network possibility will be described in this section.
 Section 4 contains a comprehensive list of pertinent information that needs to be exchanged between the two domains in order to support functions to enable the application transport.